myspc-development/art-test/docs/VERIFICATION-CHECKLIST.md

 ## 🔁 Recommend running these checks weekly during sprint planning.

 Final Verification: July 19, 2025 - All checks passed, no pending issues.
+Verification Run: July 19, 2025 - Confirmed all "Sprint Needed" and "In Progress" flags are cleared or owned.